rustedivan/tapmap/dotplan.md

  ## Polish
  √ author continent hue and build HSB tuples from from Stylesheet for all regions to get the tinted black/white
+ - fade in POI markers from center of screen to outsides.

 # Marketing